HenReeco/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.engr.uky.edu/research-faculty/departments/computer-science

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: PhD candidate conducting research on smart grids and power conservation, providing CS expertise in cross-field projects and supervising undergrad research.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Smart grids and renewable energy
-- Computational Linguistics
+- Animal health care prevention
-- Information Retrieval
+- Fog Computing

 # Education to show in About widget
 education: